Rocket Software: Reception

 Since 2013 when the list was inaugurated, Rocket was included in Database Trends and Applications magazine's annual “DBTA 100,” a list of the companies that matter most in data.

 In 2017, former Rocket CEO Andy Youniss was named a New England Entrepreneur of the Year by professional services firm EY.
 Youniss was also presented the Leadership Award by Boston-based food rescue nonprofit Lovin' Spoonfuls in November 2017.

 In December 2017, Rocket was named Ellucian Growth Partner of the Year for providing support to the higher education IT services company in its transition to its current cloud-based service offerings and SaaS licensing model.

 In 2020, Rocket was named in Inc.'s list of America's 1,000 Largest and Most Inspiring Private Companies.

 In 2023, Rocket Software received a Bronze Merit Award for Technology in the Software and Apps category.
 Rocket Software was also named Insider Threat Detection Platform of the Year at the 2023 CyberSecurity Breakthrough Awards.

 In 2024, Rocket was honored with an Intellyx Digital Innovator Award.
 Also in 2024, Rocket Software was recognized in DBTA’s list of Top 100 Companies That Matter Most in Data.

+In 2025, the company was named a Challenger in the Gartner, Inc. Magic Quadrant for Service Orchestration and Automation Platforms (SOAP) for the second consecutive year, acknowledging its work in bringing workload automation across on-premises, distributed, and cloud environments.
+In 2026, Rocket Software was also named a Challenger in the Gartner Magic Quadrant for Technical Debt Management Tools for its portfolio, including Rocket Enterprise Analyzer, Rocket COBOL Analyzer, Rocket TMON One, and more.
+In 2026, Gartner also named Rocket Software a Challenger in its Magic Quadrant for AI-Augmented Code Modernization Tools.
+Rocket Software’s application modernization products use AI-assisted analysis, business-rule extraction, automated testing, and validation to support the assessment, transformation and modernization of COBOL and PL/I applications across mainframe, distributed, and cloud environments, while preserving business logic and operational continuity.

+Rocket Software’s data integration product Rocket DataEdge was honored by the Tearsheet Data Awards in the Data Innovation category for its ability to unlock data trapped in mainframe systems and enable cloud-capable analytics workflows, without compromising continuity or security.

+Rocket Software has also been recognized as a top place to work, being named one of America’s Greatest Workplaces for Mental Well-Being in 2025 and 2026 by Newsweek and one of the 2025 – 2026 Best Companies to Work For by U.S. News & World Report.